j5155/Documentation/src/localization/threeWheelImu.md

 ## Testing Your Localizer

-After completing the tuning steps, test the localizer as follows:
+After completing the tuning steps, you can test your localizer's accuracy.

-1. Go to Localization Test and drive your robot around.
+1. Go to `Localization Test` and drive your robot around.

-2. Open the FTC Dashboard at [http://192.168.43.1:8080/dash](http://192.168.43.1:8080/dash).
+2. Open the FTC Dashboard at http://192.168.43.1:8080/dash.

-3. Switch the view to "field view" from the top-right corner dropdown.
+3. Switch the view to "field view" from the top right corner dropdown.

-4. Observe if the robot's movements appear accurate on the dashboard.
-Re-run tuning if necessary.
+4. The dashboard should display the robot's position on the field.

+5. Observe the movements, moving the robot forward should make `x` increase and strafing left should make `y` increase.

 ---